codedthrillers/volume1/0103theAlternative.md

 }
 ```

 Everything was fine.
-The allready proven working pattern could be now used by others.
+The already proven working pattern could be now used by others.

 The dragon was given wings: